lrmcfarland/Coordinates/Python/Boost/README.md

 The boost files are now in /usr/local/include/boost and /usr/local/lib/libboost_*.  python/Boost/setup.py sets BOOST_ROOT to
-point there.  brew doctor will notice and complain about this.
+point there.
+On OS X brew doctor will notice and complain about this.

 ## The Test Environment